 Female sterilization has traditionally been done with

 tubal ligation.
 This is a surgical procedure where the fallopian tubes are cut and tied to keep eggs released from the ovaries from reaching the uterus.

 By comparison, Essure is a small metallic implant that is placed into a woman’s fallopian tubes.
 Unlike other sterilization procedures for women, no incision or

 A tool called a hysteroscope is inserted into the vagina and through the cervix.
 The tool allows the doctor to see inside of the uterus.
 A thin tube is used to thread the Essure device through the vagina, uterus, and then into the fallopian tube.
 This procedure is repeated to implant a second device into the other fallopian tube.
 The procedure causes pain in some women, but it is likely that pain is less than with other forms of permanent sterilization.

-Women must use an alternate birth control method for three months after the procedure.
+Women must use an alternate birth control method for 3 months after the procedure.
 This will allow the scar tissue to grow.
-At the three-month point, the doctor checks to make sure that the device has been properly placed, and that the scar tissue has fully blocked the fallopian tubes.
+At the 3-month point, the doctor checks to make sure that the device has been properly placed, and that the scar tissue has fully blocked the fallopian tubes.
 This is done with an injection of dye into the uterus followed by an

 x-ray.
-If implantation was successful, alternate contraception can be discontinued.
+If implantation was successful, alternate contraception can be stopped.
 In some cases, implantation is not successful.

 The Essure device is 99.8% effective in preventing pregnancy.
 Pregnancies that do occur after sterilization are more likely to be